cometbft/cometbft/spec/abci/abci++_methods.md

 * **Usage**:
     * Used within the [ProcessProposal](#processproposal) response.
         * If `Status` is `UNKNOWN`, a problem happened in the Application.
 CometBFT will assume the application is faulty and crash.
-        * If `Status` is `ACCEPT`, CometBFT's consensus accepts the proposal and will issue a Prevote message for it.
+        * If `Status` is `ACCEPT`, the consensus algorithm accepts the proposal and will issue a Prevote message for it.
-        * If `Status` is `REJECT`, CometBFT's consensus rejects the proposal and will issue a Prevote for `nil` instead.
+        * If `Status` is `REJECT`, the consensus algorithm rejects the proposal and will issue a Prevote for `nil` instead.

 <!--
 ### VerifyStatus